python/mypy/docs/source/final_attrs.rst

          pass

-* Declaring a name as final only guarantees that the name wll not be re-bound to other value, it doesn't make the value immutable.
+* Declaring a name as final only guarantees that the name wll not be re-bound to another value, it doesn't make the value immutable.
 One can use immutable ABCs and containers to prevent mutating such values:

   .. code-block:: python